 Due to authors being paid by word count, most of these novels are behemoths to tackle.
 Final wordcount of 7M characters is a very common and standard statistic.
 Unfortunately, quite a bit of filler and word padding takes place as well.

 The translation scene to bring these novels to English readers sprang up in ~2015, with fan, part time, and full time translators pitching in to share these amazing experiences with the world.
-Top web novel platforms register ~3M hits a day, with etvo reaching a personal high of 7M a month as of March 2019.
+Top web novel platforms register ~3M hits a day, with etvo reaching a personal high of 7M a month on March 2019.

 The largest platforms include Wuxiaworld, volare novels, and directory Novel Updates.
 Roughly 30% of traffic stems from North America, 25% from Southeast Asia, and 15% from Europe.
 (Numbers as of mid 2019).